-Resistance or weight training will help you improve muscle tone and counteract the loss of muscle mass that accompanies aging.
+Resistance training will help you improve muscle tone and make everyday tasks easier; it also counteracts the loss of muscle mass that accompanies aging.
 You don't have to invest a great deal of money in dumbbells to begin strength training.
-You can re-purpose ordinary items and even other exercise equipment to substitute for dumbbells at home, in the office or on the road.
+You can re-purpose ordinary items and even other exercise equipment to use as dumbbell substitutes at home, in the office or on the road.
 As always, ask your physician what exercise is appropriate and safe for you.

-Use canned goods from the pantry as a substitute for dumbbells.
+Use canned goods from the pantry as a dumbbell alternative.
 For example, hold a vegetable or soup can in each hand.
 Use them for biceps curls, triceps extensions or chest presses.
 Small cans are easier to hold.
 However, if you can grip them safely, graduate to larger cans when the exercise becomes too easy.

 Use water bottles or other similar-sized plastic bottles as dumbbells for your upper-body exercises.
 Use unopened, new water bottles, or refill empty bottles with sand or water.
 If you refill bottles, use the type that has a secure screw-on lid for safety's sake.
 The hourglass-shaped bottles are easier to grip, especially for smaller hands.